Is tofu low FODMAP? No more guessing!

-Tofu is a soy derived product of soybeans so therefore has similar properties.
-Tofu is known as a soy protein due to it’s high protein content along with soya mince and soya beans (7).
+Tofu is a soy-derived soybean product, so it has similar properties.
+Tofu is known as a soy protein due to its high protein content, along with soya mince and soya beans (12).

-Find out about soy and the low FODMAP diet in this article.
+Find out about soy and the low FODMAP diet here: Is soy low or high FODMAP?

-Tofu can be a great substitute for some legumes which may not be advised whilst on the first phase of the low FODMAP diet.
-It’s also a great chance to get creative with your cooking and try new Asian cuisine.
+Tofu is an excellent substitute for some legumes, which may not be recommended during the first phase of the low FODMAP diet.